homieiot/convention/convention.md

 ### Empty string values

-MQTT will treat an empty string payload as a "delete" instruction for the topic, therefor an empty string value is represented by a 1-character string containing a single byte value 0 (Hex: `0x00`, Dec: `0`).
+MQTT will treat an empty string payload as a "delete" instruction for the topic, therefore an empty string value is represented by a 1-character string containing a single byte value 0 (Hex: `0x00`, Dec: `0`).

 The empty string (passed as an MQTT payload) can only occur in 3 places;